matestack/matestack-ui-core/docs/api/components/form.md

 ### Emit

 This event gets emitted right after form submit.
-In contrast to the `sucsess` or `failure` events, it will be emitted regardless of the server response.
+In contrast to the `success` or `failure` events, it will be emitted regardless of the server response.

 ```ruby
 emit: "form_submitted"